Navigation

 Intent

-The History curriculum looks at changes within living memory, events beyond living memory, the lives of significant individuals and significant historical events, people and places in their own locality through high quality teaching and a range of engaging lessons, hands on experiences and inspirational visitors and visits.
-Children have the opportunity to work collaboratively, following their curiosity, to use resources and artefacts from the past and understand changes over time as well as help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+The History curriculum looks at changes within living memory, events beyond living memory, the lives of significant individuals and significant historical events, people and places.
+Children have the opportunity to work with resources and artefacts from the past and understand changes over time as well as gain a coherent knowledge and understanding of Britain’s past and that of the wider world.

-We encourage the children to think like historians, using the correct historical vocabulary and terminology, asking and answering appropriate questions, working towards completing a quality outcome at the end of the learning journey to demonstrate their learning.
-History is accessible to all learners, regardless of individual starting points.
+We encourage the children to think like historians, using the correct historical vocabulary and terminology, asking and answering appropriate questions and demonstrating their learning.

 Implementation